TilmanNeumann/java-math-library/README.md

 ## Releases

-* v0.9.7: Workaround for rare SquFoF fails (still fails at SquFoF63)
+* v0.9.7, 0.9.8: Fixed bug in SquFoF for N not coprime with multipliers
 * v0.9.6: 	Added Pollard-Rho-Brent implementation with Montgomery multiplication in longs;
 			improved Lehman implementation;
 			faster trial division;